 The most remarkable effect of television in my house was its enthusiastic adoption by children.
 They have never shown any great interest in sound broadcasting - even the Children's Hour.
 But television they watched with rapt attention, and with screams of laughter for the comic horse in the variety show; and not merely once.
 They insisted on seeing the programme through again and again as it was repeated daily for Radiolympia.
 They never tired of it, which seems to indicate that it was not the "novelty appeal" of television which was having effect, but real entertainment value."

 After the official opening ceremony on 2nd November 1936 the following programs were listed...

-....and when there was nothing else, you could always sit and watch the test card.
+...and when there was nothing else, you could always sit and watch the tuning signal.

 Visitors to the Radiolympia show in August 1936 could see television demonstrated on a number of different manufacturers' sets

 The early BBC Tuning Signal shown in the domestic scene above is rather interesting.
 The Royal Scottish Museum set had a paper

 copy of this placed on top of its CRT screen.
 Other early Tuning Signals can be seen here.

 By 1938 receivers were still quite expensive items and a number of home build designs were available.
 Television & Short-Wave World announced their simple design in March 1938.
 In the May 1938 edition the designer, Spencer West published results photographed off the screen as received (near Beccles, Suffolk) 97 miles from the Alexandra Palace transmitter.
 Then in June 1939 a Mr W.F.
 Steel reported using an earlier, more complex receiver design also by Spencer West and published in the same magazine over several issues starting in October 1936 but with an added RF stageto receive pictures in Minehead, a distance of 170 miles from the transmitter.

 The aerial used by Spencer West in Beccles was a rather interesting Yagi with two directors and a reflector hung as as if from a washing line.